 Shy developed an early interest in climbing from growing up in Washington.
 When not climbing in the Cascades, Yosemite or Zion, Shy guides in the Northwest, South America, Asia, and Mexico.
 Shy has a strong background in technical climbing, is an excellent teacher, and exudes a cheerful spirit in the mountain environment.
 His culinary background gives new meaning to the concept of “mountain food!”

 Alan has been guiding since 2008 and is IFMGA certified.
 Climbing has taken Alan to the Alaska Range, Andes, Caucasus, Canadian Rockies, Sierra, and the Himalaya.
 Visiting new places, and opening up new routes is what keeps Alan excited to climb.
 He has completed over 15 first ascents in various styles of climbing including a first peak ascent in the Himalaya.
 When Alan is not on an expedition or guiding in the North Cascades, he can probably be found ice or rock climbing with his Wife in Salt Lake.
 In 2013 Alan was awarded the Lyman Spitzer Cutting-Edge Climbing Award for his climbing achievements in Nepal.
-Certifications/Education include AMGA Certified Rock Guide, AMGA Alpine Aspirant, AIARE level III, LNT Master Educator, Wilderness First Responder & M.S.
+Additional certifications/education include LNT Master Educator, Wilderness First Responder & M.S.
 Outdoor Education.

 Jacob Schmitz started climbing more than 25 years ago.
 Living in Yosemite for 7 years is where he mastered the big walls.
 He has lead over 70 expeditions on peaks over 6,000 meters.
 Some of his more notable guided trips include Everest, Cho Oyu, Spantik in Pakistan, Bogda Feng in China, Kilimanjaro, Vinson Massif in Antarctica, more than 25 expeditions to Aconcagua, 18 to Denali, and multiple trips to Bolivia and Ecuador.
 His passion and dedication are evident on every trip he leads.